viamrobotics/docs/docs/tutorials/custom-base-dog.md

     ```

 5. Navigate to the directory on the Pi where you'd like to install the Freenove robot dog code (for example `/home/fido/`).
-Install the code by running the following command:
+Get the code by running the following command:

     ```bash
     git clone https://github.com/Freenove/Freenove_Robot_Dog_Kit_for_Raspberry_Pi